 We talk about this generally in another article about using different spirits for extract making, but we want to get even more specific here.
 We are going to talk about specific brands of alcohol that we have tried and the different outcomes we have experienced.
 Vanilla Extract making is all about trial and error, and we have tried and failed a LOT in our experience and we're starting to get pretty good at getting it right.

 This is obviously a top shelf rum.
 It's pure, clean, rich and sweet.
 It's stored in a sherry cask, and its production yields a taste that includes hints of caramelized sugar, honey and vanilla.
 We start with this rum, not because we recommend that you use it.
 For most extracts Kirk and Sweeney is cost-prohibitive.
 However, a good vanilla extract will only be as good as the spirit used for extraction.
-We couldn't believe the rich, deep, bold flavors that came out of this extract after six months of extraction.
+We couldn't believe the rich, deep, bold flavors that came out of this extract after just six months of extraction.
+(And even more after a year!)
 The spirit only enhanced the natural taste of the beans, which makes this one of the best extract experiences we have ever had.
 Is it worth it?
 In some cases such as vanilla flan, vanilla creams or cream pies, a bold extract really enhances the taste.
-We set the bar very hight with this delightful extract.
+We set the bar very high with this delightful extract.
 It's clearly a top shelf, A+ experience.

-We like white rum for two reasons: 1) It is sugar-based which means you will get a sweeter extract, and 2) It is mostly tasteless, which means that after 3-6 months of extraction, you will primarily just taste the vanilla beans.
+We like white rum for two reasons: 1) It is sugar-based which means you will get a sweeter extract, and 2) It is mostly tasteless, which means that after a year of extraction, you will primarily just taste the vanilla beans.
 This makes white rum a great kind of alcohol to use when experimenting with different beans.
 Try a white rum with a Tongan vanilla bean vs. a white rum with a Madagascar vanilla bean and you will smell and taste the dramatic difference between those beans almost immediately.
-As such, white rum's application are almost universal.
+As such, white rum's applications are almost universal.
 A Mexican vanilla extract made in a white rum can be used in almost any dessert, making this our favorite choice.
 Captain Morgan white rum specifically is a little less strong and more subtle, which results in a creamy and smooth extract.

 Spiced rum will evoke memories of holiday egg nog or pumpkin spice cookies...and that is exactly what a spiced rum vanilla extract can be used for.
 Banana bread, zucchini bread, ginger bread, etc. are all great applications for for a spiced-rum extract.
 Everyone should have at least one bottle of spiced rum vanilla extract in their cabinet just for the holiday season because it accentuates the taste of those familiar holiday flavors.
-If it weren't for a the holiday-only niche, we would give this rum an A+.
+If it weren't for the holiday-only niche, we would give this rum an A+.